Further evidence of Quasiperiodic Eruptions in a tidal disruption event AT2019vcb by SRG/eROSITA: Discussion

 If we operate in terms of duration at $\geq$1/10th of the maximum, then the rise time is still less than 4 hours, and fall times are between 4 and 8 hours.
 The duration in this case is less than 12 hours.
 Those figures are with the caveat that the quiescent levels were not detected by eROSITA.

-The peak luminosity in eROSITA is $\sim30\%$ smaller than the peak luminosity of the \textit{XMM-Newton} flare, but still large enough to reason that the AT2019vcb has so far the brightest QPE flares observed.
+The peak luminosity in eROSITA is $\sim30\%$ smaller than the peak luminosity of the \textit{XMM-Newton} flare, but still large enough to reason that the AT2019vcb has so far the most luminous QPE flares observed.
 We also note that the peak luminosity during both QPE events exceeded by at least an order of magnitude the highest luminosity detected by \textit{SWIFT/XRT} from the TDE event itself.

-Finally, 13 days passed between the \textit{XMM-Newton} and eROSITA flares, putting the upper limit on the recurrence time of the QPE flares.
+Finally, 13 days passed between the \textit{XMM-Newton} and eROSITA flares, setting the upper limit on the recurrence time of the QPE flares.
 The lower limit on the recurrence comes from the non-detection of the source during the first three passes in eRASS1, making the lower limit of 8 hours.
 If we assume that QPE activity was still on during the eRASS2-4 (6-18 months after eRASS1) then we can increase the lower limit on the QPE recurrence time to 24 hours as no flares were detected during 7-8 passes giving the 24 to 28-hour baseline.
 However, one should bear in mind that the QPEs could have disappeared by the time of eRASS2-4.
 Indeed, the reduction in the QPE amplitude over the years was observed in a least one source, eRO-QPE1 \citep{Chakraborty2024, Pasham2024}.
 The tentative correlation between recurrence time and outburst duration \citep{Arcodia2024b, Chakraborty2024, Nicholl2024} can be used to constrain QPEs in AT2019vcb.
-If we assume the flare duration of $\sim10-20$ hours, the possible recurrence times are of the order of $\sim50-70$ hours \citep[e.g. see fig. 3a in ][]{Nicholl2024}.
-This information can be used to design a follow-up monitoring strategy to detect more eruptions from this source.
+If we assume the flare duration of $\sim10-20$ hours, the possible recurrence times are of the order of $\sim 10-70$ hours \citep[e.g. see fig. 3a in ][]{Nicholl2024}.
+Note that even if the recurrence time was $\sim 10-20$ hours or so, the non-detection during eRASS 2-4 might simply imply QPE amplitude decay, so even shorter recurrence times are not necessarily in tension with the eROSITA non-detection.